 REI Co-op continues to impress us with their in-house line of products, and the Stormhenge 850 is one of their best.
 Featuring premium 850-fill down, a 2-layer waterproof shell, and a clean design that wears well outdoors and in the city, this winter jacket is both extremely versatile and a great value at $249.
-Below we break down the Stormhenge’s warmth, weather protection, durability, weight, fit and sizing, and more.
+Below we break down the Stormhenge’s performance.
 To see how it stacks up, see our articles on the best winter jackets and down jackets.

 The REI Co-op Stormhenge 850 is a serious winter jacket built to handle cold conditions.
 In terms of fill power (the measure of the quality or loft of the down), the Stormhenge is packed with premium 850-fill goose down.
 This surpasses all other casual winter jackets on the market, many of which range from 550 to 700-fill, and even takes on the more performance-oriented (and much pricier) competition.
 For example, Arc’teryx’s high-end Firebee AR ($949) uses the same 850-fill down, and only the hardcore and mountaineering-oriented Feathered Friends Khumbu ($639) surpasses it at 900-fill.
 Both almost certainly use more total down than the REI, but the 850-fill power on the Stormhenge is impressive nevertheless.